 As you’ve probably heard by now, the Blue Milk is highly divisive.
 Some people love it, some hate it.
 I happen to love it, but I think I’m in the minority on that one.
 Either way, you need to try it at least once to form your allegiances.
 The Blue Bantha presentation (and consistency) is superior to the Milk Stand version.
 Oh, and the thick cookie atop the drink is delicious.

 All other non-alcoholic drinks are sugary and fruity, with several using Powerade or Odwalla as a base.
 Other than the Blue Bantha, I thought the Jabba Juice was serviceable.

 The rest of the non-alcoholic drinks were downright bad.
 You’re better off with drinking fountain water or a Coke.
-(Disclosure: the only non-alcoholic drink we bought was the Blue Bantha; the rest I tried at the media preview.
-None of the alcoholic drinks were served at that event; all were bought.)

 On the alcoholic drink front, other than the Fuzzy Tauntaun and Yub Nub, there are a few decent options.
 The Jet Juice is essentially a large shot, and is the strongest drink on the menu.